uswds/uswds-site/pages/style/color.md

 {% assign theme_colors = site.data.uswds_tokens.colors.project_theme %}
 {% assign state_colors = site.data.uswds_tokens.colors.project_state %}

 The USWDS theme color palette is designed to be useful and effective for small and large projects.
-Each color in a USWDS theme palette is drawn from a [larger common palette](common-color-palette/) that designers can use for further customization.
-Colors from the common palette are the only ones we use to build official components.
-Any components we accept back into the system need to be built with colors drawn from the common palette.
+Each color in a USWDS theme palette is drawn from a [larger system palette](system-color-palette/) that designers can use for further customization.
+Colors from the system palette are the only ones we use to build official components.
+Any components we accept back into the system need to be built with colors drawn from the system palette.

 ## Accessibility and magic number
 Section 508 sets a legal standard for the contrast level necessary between text and its background.
 The baseline AA contrast standard is 4.5:1 for most text and 3.1:1 for large text (19px+ bold or 24px+ normal text).

 USWDS helps teams choose accessible colors with a color grade system.
-Each color in the theme palette is drawn from a common palette color that's been graded from 0-100.
+Each color in the theme palette is drawn from a system palette color that's been graded from 0-100.
 (Grade can be considered an indicator of lightness, where grade `0` is pure white and grade `100` is pure black.)
-For example, the theme color `'base-darker'` has been assigned the common color `'gray-70'`, whose grade is `70`.
+For example, the theme color `'base-darker'` has been assigned the system color `'gray-70'`, whose grade is `70`.

-Here's an example of grades in the `gray` common color family:
+Here's an example of grades in the `gray` system color family:
 <div class="padding-y-2">
   <div class="grid-row font-mono-2 text-400">
     <div class="grid-col-fill">